Wednesday, 13 November 2024

 This government has invested billions of dollars in long-term transport infrastructure like the Suburban Rail Loop, and I am not going to go into the merits of or disagree with the project today.
 I just want to highlight the fact that a lot of public transport investment is tied up in projects that will take many, many years, if not decades, to complete, and this offers little comfort to those who need better public transport now, which is what buses can offer.
 The demands on public transport systems in Victoria are only set to get worse over the next few years unless this government invests in scalable, sustainable and cost-effective options in the short term – like buses, the only public transport option that moves with Victorians.

 Better yet, what if we made these buses free?
-Like I mentioned earlier, you know it, I know it and we all know it: there is a cost-of-living crisis and hardly anyone is tapping on to begin with, so how much are we really losing, specially when the Myki is down because of the 3G?
+Like I mentioned earlier, you know it, I know it and we all know it: there is a cost-of-living crisis and hardly anyone is tapping on to begin with, so how much are we really losing, especially when the Myki reader is down because of the 3G issue?
 When times are tough the first thing people cut are the non-essentials.
 Unfortunately, for many those are social catch-ups with friends.
-But with free buses you can use that money to save to catch up with a friend for a coffee.
+But with free buses you could use the money saved to catch up with a friend for a coffee.
 We need people to get back to using public transport, something many living in the outskirts and regions have understandably put in the too-hard basket.
 It is our hope that if they experience such a good free route, their love of buses will be reinvigorated and the call for a route review will be even louder.

 Can I also address the motion with regard to the 12-month trial of free bus fares.
 I appreciate the opportunity to discuss this, as it allows us to have a really comprehensive conversation in what time I have got left about the work that the Allan Labor government has undertaken to strengthen Victoria’s bus network and public transport more broadly.
 Thank you, Mr Ettershank, for your advocacy for your constituents.
 I acknowledge that this motion sprouts from your dedication to your community in the Western Metropolitan Region.
 However, like the speaker before from the government side, I will just reaffirm that we are not in a position to support this motion.
 You see, a trial of free bus fares across the state for 12 months is really not economically feasible and does not address the core issues that concern Victorians when it comes to public transport – namely, the frequency, the accessibility and the reliability of services.
 I know that those are very important.
 I admit that offering free rides does sound appealing, and I have got a sister in Queensland that is loving the 50-cent fares, I must confess, which were a really great initiative of the Miles Labor government.
 But we know that what Victorians really need are reliable and frequent services to get them to where they need to be when they need to be there.